Lettuce is a great, easy to grow crop for the garden. It’s suitable for almost all areas, and can be easily grown from seed

 Varieties of Lettuce to Grow

+There are lots of types of lettuce to choose from when growing lettuce from seed.
 You can choose from head lettuce varieties or loose leaf varieties.
-I prefer loose leaf or loose head, as it tends to be quicker and easier, and more of a come and cut again variety of lettuce.
+I prefer loose leaf or loose head, as it tends to be grow more quickly and easily, and it is more of a come and cut again variety of lettuce.

 Some head lettuce varieties to try are: Buttercrunch , May Queen Lettuce, Butter King,

-Some loose leaf lettuce varieties to try are: Romaine, Red Romaine,
+Some loose leaf lettuce varieties to try are: Romaine lettuce, Red Romaine,

 Some other considerations when choosing a type of lettuce, is your climate.
 If you live in a warmer climate you should look for heat tolerant or bolt resistant lettuce types.
 These types can handle warmer temperatures better and will extend your harvest season.